Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 |---|---|---|

-C is at one end.
-Rust is at the other.
-Everything else is in the middle, paying some runtime cost (pauses, refcount ops, extra memory) so you don’t have to think about lifetimes.
+Everything except C and Rust pays runtime cost (pauses, refcount ops, extra memory) so you don’t think about lifetimes.

 The Series

-Five builds, each its own post.
-Every one of them is a thing your everyday language gives you for free.
-Building it once in C makes the bill itemized.
+Five builds, one post each.
+Each one is something your everyday language gives you for free.
+Building it in C makes the bill itemized.

-Each post will end with a line about what the build cost in C and what your runtime is doing on your behalf to hide that cost.
+Each post ends with what the build cost in C and what your runtime does on your behalf to hide it.

 Closing

 Vibe-coding isn’t the problem.
 Vibe-coding without judgment is.
-The fastest way to build judgment about what your code costs is to spend a weekend writing code that doesn’t hide the cost.
-That’s what this series is.
+The fastest way to build judgment is a weekend writing code that doesn’t hide the cost.
+That’s this series.

 Glossary

-- Stack: the region of memory used for function call frames.
+- Stack: memory for function call frames.
 Automatically managed.

-- Heap: the region of memory used for dynamically allocated objects.
-Manually managed in C, automatically in GC languages.
+- Heap: memory for dynamically allocated objects.
+Manual in C, automatic in GC languages.

 - Pointer: a variable that holds a memory address.

-- malloc / free: the C standard library functions for asking for and returning heap memory.
+- malloc / free: C standard library functions for asking for and returning heap memory.

-- Garbage collector (GC): a runtime system that frees memory no longer reachable from the program.
+- Garbage collector (GC): runtime system that frees memory no longer reachable.

-- Tracing GC: a GC that walks reachable objects from a set of roots (mark) and frees the rest (sweep).
+- Tracing GC: walks reachable objects from roots (mark), frees the rest (sweep).

-- Reference counting: an alternative GC strategy where each object tracks how many pointers reference it; freed when the count hits zero.
+- Reference counting: each object tracks how many pointers reference it; freed when count hits zero.

-- Ownership: Rust’s compile-time approach to memory management, every value has exactly one owner, freed when the owner goes out of scope.
+- Ownership: Rust’s compile-time approach, every value has one owner, freed when the owner goes out of scope.

-- Use-after-free: reading or writing a pointer to memory that has already been freed.
+- Use-after-free: reading or writing a pointer to memory already freed.

-- Memory leak: heap memory that was allocated but never freed and is no longer reachable.
+- Memory leak: heap memory allocated but never freed and no longer reachable.

 Game Programmer & Co-Founder of PixelPunch LLP.
 I ship games, build tools, and make the web work harder.